birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

     classDef black fill:#FFFFFF, stroke:#000000
 ````

+Colliders naturally block back-door paths.
+Controlling for a collider will open the back-door path, thereby introducing confounding.[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS)

-However, if we condition on cancer - such as by just selecting people who have cancer - we will find an **inverse association** between genetics and environment (as if cancer wasn't caused by one, it was by the other).
+For example, if we condition on cancer - such as by just selecting people who have cancer - we will find an **inverse association** between genetics and environment (as if cancer wasn't caused by one, it was by the other).
 This biased effect estimate is referred to as **selection bias**.

 ````{mermaid}
   flowchart LR;